 If this is something you feel, approach the decision-maker in your current organization before tendering your resignation and ask for the salary hike you want.
 This is the best way to negotiate when salary is the only concern.

-Responding Some Cunning Situations
+Responding to Some Tricky Situations

 What’s Your Current Salary?

 But the catch is, they can ask you this question even before your interview just to check whether you fit in their arithmetic.
-Here, you get hardly a chance to ask their budget for the position because you may miss the opportunity right at this point if they think you’re smarter than them.
+Here, you hardly get a chance to ask their budget for the position because you may miss the opportunity right at this point if they think you’re smarter than them.
 So choose your response based on the situation.

 What is the Lowest Salary You’ll Accept?